nasa/EMIT-Data-Resources/README.md

 # EMIT Data Tutorials Workshop - February 2023

->**This branch of the repository is specifically for the EMIT Data Tutorials Workshops hosted February 3, 10, and 17th from 1:00 - 3:00pm EST and is designed specifically for the cloud computing instance used during weeks 2 and 3.
+>**This branch of the repository is specifically for the EMIT Data Tutorials Workshops hosted February 3, 10, and 17th 2023 from 1:00 - 3:00pm EST and is designed specifically for the cloud computing instance used during weeks 2 and 3.
 If you want to work through the content in this repo locally, please clone the main branch.
-This workshop branch will remain available to launch the cloud instance if you are a participant and want to revisit it.**
+This workshop branch will remain available to launch the cloud instance if you are a participant and want to revisit it.
+You can view recordings of the workshop [here](https://www.youtube.com/playlist?list=PLO2yB4LGNlWrC5NdxeHMxyAxdwQhSypXe) **

 [Workshop Sign-up Page](https://tinyurl.com/2tp3cx3t)